Hummingbird Hawk-Moth Scientific Classification

 All moths, including the Hummingbird Hawk-Moth, belong to the Lepidoptera order.
 This order includes both moths and butterflies.
 There are some key differences between moths, which tend to be drab and brown in color, and butterflies, often brightly colored.
 Moths also rest with their wings around their bodies, flat against the surface.
 Butterflies at rest extend their folded wings behind them.
 When you look at a moth, you are able to see the entire wingspan while it is resting.

 The Hemaris genus of moths is sometimes known as Hummingbird moths.
-These are a different genus and species from Hummingbird Hawk-Moths.
+These are different genera and species from Hummingbird Hawk-Moths.
 They also have a much different appearance, with clear wings rather than the mottled brown of Hummingbird Hawk-Moths.
 They are both parts of the Sphingidae family, however.

 Researchers study the behavior and characteristics of the Sphingidae family.
 They refer to the entire family as hawkmoths or hornworms when in the larvae stage.
 This family of moths is excellent flyers.
 Many can sustain flight in one place to eat, similar to hummingbirds.